Chiang Kai-shek diaries: Versions

-Background
+History

-Chiang Zhongzheng's diary was meticulously written with an ink brush by Chiang himself in diary notebooks, starting in 1919 and continuing until his illness in 1972.
+Starting in 1919 and continuing until his illness in 1972, Chiang wrote his diary in notebooks using an ink brush.
 The original text contained no punctuation, which was added by later generations.
 However, the sheer volume of the diary makes it a challenging and time-consuming task to interpret.

 Hoover Institution

 At the end of 2004, Chiang Fang Zhiyi transferred the original private diaries of Chiang Kai-shek and Chiang Ching-kuo (collectively referred to as the "Two Chiang Diaries") to the Hoover Institution at Stanford University in the United States for temporary storage for 50 years.
 Elena Danielson, Director of the Hoover Institution Archives, stated that they currently hold over 100 manuscript collections from figures in modern Chinese history, and the Two Chiang Diaries are only temporarily deposited for safekeeping.
 Guo Daijun, who served as Deputy Director of the First Bureau of the Presidential Office during the Lee Teng-hui administration, had been hired by the Hoover Institution five years earlier.
 According to Guo, the agreement between the Hoover Institution and the Chiang family specifies that the Two Chiang Diaries are "deposited" at the Hoover Institution, but the institution does not "own" them.
 There remains the possibility that the diaries may eventually be returned to "Chinese territory.".

-On March 25, 2006, Kuomintang Chairman Ma Ying-jeou and Chiang Fang Zhiyi visited Stanford University, where the original Chiang Kai-shek diaries (covering the years 1917 to 1931) were made public for the first time.
+On March 25, 2006, Ma Ying-jeou (then Chairman of the Kuomintang) and Chiang Fang Zhiyi visited Stanford University, where the original Chiang Kai-shek diaries (covering 1917 to 1931) were made public for the first time.

 The "Modern China Archives and Special Collections" established by the Hoover Institution include materials such as the archives of the Chinese Kuomintang, the diaries of the two Chiangs, and the archives of the Chinese Women's Federation.
 Chen Cheng donated original documents captured during his campaign to suppress the Communist Party in Jiangxi, including those seized from the CCP's stronghold in Ruijin, to the Hoover Institution.
 Chang Kia-ngau, a key figure in the administration of Northeast China during the post-World War II era, also contributed his personal documents to the Hoover Institution.
-Additionally, T.V.
-Soong's documents and the diaries of the two Chiangs are now part of the Hoover Institution's collection.
-Prominent figures such as former Premier of the Republic of China Hau Pei-tsun, Tang Fei, and former President of the Control Yuan Wang Tso-jung, along with other senior Kuomintang leaders, have also entrusted their personal documents and archives to the Hoover Institution for safekeeping.
+Additionally, T. V. Soong's documents and the diaries of the two Chiangs are now part of the Hoover Institution's collection.
+Prominent figures such as Hau Pei-tsun (former Premier of the Republic of China), Tang Fei, and Wang Tso-jung (former President of the Control Yuan), along with other senior Kuomintang leaders, have also entrusted their personal documents and archives to the Hoover Institution for safekeeping.